jlpteaching/ECS201A/hw1/hw1.rst

 Your regular CSIF home directory does not have enough space to store gem5.
 After you login, you will need to switch directories to ``/home2/<username>``.
 This directory has enough space for you to work in gem5.

+The contents of ``/home2`` will be deleted shortly after the quarter ends.
+Make sure to back up anything you want to keep.

 .. _CSIF machines: http://csifdocs.cs.ucdavis.edu/